owengraphs/Poverty-and-Academic-Success/README.md

 All of the data used can be found from two datasets created by the California Assessment of Student Performance and Progress(CAASPP) which are listed below.

-My data on percentage of students eligble for free lunch(my rough poverty estimate) can be found by following the link below and downloading the "Unduplicated Student Poverty – Free or Reduced-Price Meals Data 2023–24" excel file https://www.cde.ca.gov/ds/ad/filessp.asp
+My data on percentage of students eligible for free lunch(my rough poverty estimate) can be found by following the link below and downloading the "Unduplicated Student Poverty – Free or Reduced-Price Meals Data 2023–24" excel file https://www.cde.ca.gov/ds/ad/filessp.asp

 My data on test scores can be found by clicking the link below and downloading the csv file for "2023–24 California Statewide research file, All Students, fixed width"